How to Start a Real Estate Team From Scratch

 To make calculating commission a breeze, check out our commission split calculator.
 Investing in our Commission Module can also make commission splits far more manageable in your new business.

-6 Templates for a Successful Real Estate Team
+6 Common Real Estate Team Models

 Before you start recruiting new team members and deciding how you’ll pay everyone, you need to decide how you’ll structure your business.